Skip to main content

 Silver Spring Village, MD

-Doug Gaddis currently serves as executive director of Silver Spring Village, a position he has held since September 2019.
-Over the preceding 28 years, he served as the chief fund development officer for the Higher Achievement Program, the Congressional Hispanic Caucus, Interfaith Works, and The Arc Montgomery County.
-In each instance, he launched the respective organization’s first development department.
-Since he arrived at Silver Spring Village, he has helped the organization increase its budget by 50 percent, tripled the balance of its operating reserve fund, ended each year with a surplus, managed the merger of a neighboring village into Silver Spring Village, and increased membership by 20 percent.
-Doug has collaborated with other area villages by implementing the first online system for promoting area villages’ shared programs, leading a political forum featuring all candidates for Montgomery County Executive and Council-At-Large, mentoring start-up villages, serving on the selection committee for WAVE’s new website, co-presenting at the 2022 Village To Village Network conference, and participating in VtVN’s LGBTQ workgroup.
+Doug Gaddis currently serves as Executive Director of Silver Spring Village, a position he has held since September 2019.
+Previously, he served as the chief fund development officer for the Higher Achievement Program, the Congressional Hispanic Caucus, Interfaith Works, and The Arc Montgomery County.
+Since he arrived at Silver Spring Village, he has helped the organization increase its budget by a third, tripled the balance of its operating reserve fund, ended each year with a surplus, managed the merger of a neighboring Village into Silver Spring Village, and increased membership by 50 percent.
+Doug is a frequent presenter at both WAVE and VTVN conferences and workshops and enjoys collaborating with the members of our vibrant regional network.

 Elizabeth_Haile.jpg